11 Healthy Reasons Why You Should Drink More Tea

 9. Keeps the Doctor Away

 Want to avoid catching a cold or the flu this fall and winter?
 Drink more tea.
 Research shows that the nutrients in tea can help boost the immune system.
-The tea works by bolstering the body’s defenses against bacteria, viruses and fungi.
+Tea works by bolstering the body’s defenses against bacteria, viruses, and fungi.

 In one experiment, scientists found that tea drinkers had immune cells that responded five times faster to germs than did the immune cells of coffee drinkers.
-Five cups of tea per day had the strongest effect.
+Drinking five cups of tea per day had the strongest effect.

 Other studies have found that EGCG in tea can also boost the production of regulatory T cells in the immune system, helping to improve immune response.